khurshedeth/khurshedeth/README.md

 - 👋 Hi, I’m @khurshedeth
-- 👀 I’m interested in HTML, React, Next JS, Node JS and Blockchain
+- 👀 I’m interested in HTML, React, Next JS,  and Blockchain
 - 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on any projects.
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me khurshed.eth@gmail.com

 <!---